destiny-evidence/toy-robot/README.md

             Robot->>Data Repository: POST /robot-enhancement-batches/ : Poll for batches Data Repository->>Robot: HTTP 204 No Content
         end
-        alt Batch failure
-            Robot->>Data Repository: POST /robot-enhancement-batches/<batch_id>/results/ : RobotEnhancementBatchResult(error)
-        else Batch success
+        alt Batch success
             Robot->>+Blob Storage: PUT result_storage_url (upload enhancements)
             Robot->>Data Repository: POST /robot-enhancement-batches/<batch_id>/results/ : RobotEnhancementBatchResult
+        else Batch failure
+            Robot->>Data Repository: POST /robot-enhancement-batches/<batch_id>/results/ : RobotEnhancementBatchResult(error)
         end
-        Note over Robot: Repeat for all batches until HTTP 204 Blob Storage->>-Data Repository: Validate and import all enhancements Note over Data Repository: Update request state to IMPORTING → INDEXING → COMPLETED
+        Note over Robot: Repeat...
+        Blob Storage->>-Data Repository: Validate and import all enhancements Note over Data Repository: Update request state to IMPORTING → INDEXING → COMPLETED
 ```

 ## Authentication Against Destiny Repository

 Authentication between the Toy Robot and Destiny Repository uses HMAC authentication, where a request signature is encrypted with the robot's secret key and set as a header.
-To simplify this process, the destiny_sdk provides both a client for communicating with destiny repository that handles adding signatures, and a service auth that can be used to validate incoming requests.

-In Toy Robot the client is inititalised in [main.py](app/main.py) and used for sending requests, the service auth is initialised in [auth.py](app/auth.py) and then used as a dependency on the app endpoints in [main.py](app/main.py)
+To simplify this process, the destiny_sdk provides a client for communicating with destiny repository that handles adding signatures.
+In Toy Robot the client is inititalised in [main.py](app/main.py) and used for sending requests.

 ### Configuring Authentication